Catherine Herridge

-Catherine Herridge is a journalist who was a senior investigative correspondent for CBS News in Washington D.C. from 2019 to 2024.
+Catherine Herridge is a Canadian journalist who was a senior investigative correspondent for CBS News in Washington D.C. from 2019 to 2024.
 She began at CBS after leaving her role as chief intelligence correspondent for Fox News Channel, which she joined at its inception in 1996.
 Herridge was among twenty CBS News employees who were laid off during budget cuts in February 2024, along with Jeff Glor, Jeff Pegues, Pamela Falk, and Christina Ruffini.
-She was born in Canada.

 Early life and education

 Herridge was born in Toronto, Ontario, and attended Jarvis Collegiate Institute for high school before moving to the US for college.
 She earned a Bachelor's degree from Harvard College and a Master's degree in journalism from the Columbia University Graduate School of Journalism.